zenoamaro/ansible-supervisord/README.md

 Installation methods:

-- Official python package at [PyPI](https://pypi.python.org/pypi/supervisor)
+- Binary packages from the system repos.

 Usage